What Other Parents Are Reading

 Pregnant or Breastfeeding?
 Nutrients You Need

 During pregnancy or while breastfeeding your baby, it is important to eat a variety of healthy foods.
-Below is a list of the essential nutrients needed to help you and your baby thrive.
-These nutrients are found in fresh fruits and vegetables, whole grains, nuts, beans, dairy products, and lean meats.
+The essential nutrients listed below are needed to help you and your baby thrive.
+They're found in fresh fruits and vegetables, whole grains, nuts, beans, dairy products, and lean meats.

 Calcium helps build strong bones and teeth, and plays an important role in the healthy functioning of the circulatory, muscular, and nervous systems.
 Pregnant and breastfeeding women should get 1,000 mg of calcium a day.
 Healthy sources of calcium include low-fat dairy products, calcium-fortified orange juice and cereals, and spinach.